hanjiadong0/thesis_agent/REPORT.md

 The choice of modern web technologies (Next.js, FastAPI, TypeScript) provides a solid foundation for future development while ensuring maintainability and scalability.
 The modular architecture allows for easy integration of new AI models, academic tools, and external services as they become available.

 ### 4.6 Limitations and Areas for Improvement

 Current limitations include dependency on external AI services for cloud functionality, potential privacy concerns with cloud AI models, and the need for ongoing maintenance as academic APIs evolve.
 Future improvements could include offline AI capabilities, integration with institutional learning management systems, and expanded language support for international users.

+In addition, the reinforcement learning fails to be integrated into our final project since lots of technical difficulities.
 ## Conclusions

 This work demonstrates the successful implementation of a comprehensive AI-powered thesis management system that addresses real challenges in academic project management.
 The system effectively combines artificial intelligence assistance with practical project management tools while maintaining academic integrity through built-in ethics monitoring.